rebuschain/rebus.docs/rebus/economic-overview/block-reward-schedule.md

-# Incentive structure
+# Rebus block reward distribution

-### Rebus POS reward schedule
+### Rebus block reward schedule

 {% hint style="info" %}
-The coins reserved for the POS block reward are: 585,000,000 .
+The coins reserved for the block reward are: 585,000,000 .
 The coins are released with a decreasing inflation for the next 15 years after the genesis:
 {% endhint %}

 | Year | Percentage |  Coins Released |